sschuraytz/neural-network-from-scratch/README.md

 https://www.youtube.com/watch?v=d3OtgsGcMLw

 The original code wasn't object oriented and was difficult to read.
 This is more suited for students and teaching concepts.

+Building
+=
+To build the library into the "build/libs" directory
+> gradlew jar